kepbod/ivim/README.md

     It's easy and convenient to type `:h` or `:help` in Vim for help of whatever you want to know.

+* A beautiful Vim cheat sheet is available [here](http://michael.peopleofhonoronly.com/vim/).
+If you want one, just click it!

 *Key Map*

 * Because I have set some key maps for more convenient typing and checking, you may be inconvenient with them at start.
 But if you get familiar with them, I'm sure you will like them.